Pregnancy and Postpartum Therapist for Women in Pasadena, CA

 We begin with a thorough intake — not just your symptoms, but the full picture of your life, your nervous system, your relationship, the Invisible Load you are carrying, and the specific pressures of your community and your professional context.
 From there, I build a treatment framework tailored specifically to your presentation of postpartum depression or postpartum anxiety and designed to work within the pace and demands of your actual schedule.

-This is focused, purposeful clinical work built to dig deep, develop increased awareness and deeper self compassion.
+This is focused, purposeful clinical work built to dig deep, develop increased awareness, and deeper self-compassion.

 Hey, I’m Alexa.